 Principles for the Use of Funds From the Opioid Litigation

 Developed by a coalition of organizations across the spectrum of the substance use field including physicians, addiction medicine specialists, recovery, treatment, and harm reduction.
 The Principles for the Use of Funds From the Opioid Litigation provide planning and process level guidance for state and local policymakers on how to effectively spend money from the opioid settlements.

 Tools and Resources to assist in Implementing the Principles

-For specific guidance for state and local jurisdictions on how to spend their portion of the litigation dollars, these supplemental documents can help assess and guide your planning process and spending allocation.
+For specific guidance for state and local jurisdictions on how to spend their portion of the opioid litigation dollars, these supplemental documents can help assess and guide your opioid settlement planning process and spending allocations.

 Implications for the Opioid Overdose Crisis

 Over 500,000 people have died from opioid overdoses since 1999.
 Unfortunately, the crisis has worsened during the COVID-19 pandemic.
 An estimated 106,000 people died from opioid overdoses in 2020, more than in any other year.
-Fortunately, states and local jurisdictions will soon have additional money to invest in evidence-based solutions as a result of litigation brought against opioid manufactures, distributors and dispensers.
+Fortunately, states and local jurisdictions will soon have additional money from the opioid settlements to invest in evidence-based solutions as a result of litigation brought against opioid manufactures, distributors and dispensers.

 In the Media